Basement Bar Ideas: 7 Key Design Elements for Your Remodel

 2. Pull Up a Stool

 As the central element of any bar, your main counter and seating are a focal point of design as well as function.
 The standard bar counter is 42 inches high and 24 inches deep.
-The standard bar top, including the overhand, is 16-20 inches wide; it’s harder to pass drinks over extra-wide bar tops.
+The standard bar top, including the overhang, is 16-20 inches wide; it's harder to pass drinks over extra-wide bar tops.

-While most bar stools are 28-32 inches tall (seat to floor), you’ll want to make sure the stools you choose allow 12 inches of space between the seat and the bottom of the counter.
-You’ll also need 24-30 inches of bar space to accommodate each stool.
+While most bar stools are 28-32 inches tall (seat to floor), you'll want to make sure the stools you choose allow 12 inches of space between the seat and the bottom of the counter.
+You'll also need 24-30 inches of bar space to accommodate each stool.
+Planning your seating correctly ensures comfort for your guests and makes the bar stools feel like a seamless extension of the bar itself.

 Walk-out basement bar with a wood plank bar topped by white quartz countertops.